brandenge/reading-notes/thinking-in-react-and-higher-order-functions.md

 # Thinking in React and Higher Order Functions

+The Thinking in React article is very relevant to the module because it is about how to approach building in React.
+I think this would have been very useful to read earlier in the module actually, like for class 2 even.

+The section on higher order functions is also relevant because React components act a lot like higher order functions as well, since components can return other components.
+Additionally, the interactivity between components also uses higher order functions as callback functions are passed around as event handlers, and other such use cases.

 ## Thinking in React

 ### What is the single responsibility principle and how does it apply to components?